crossclassify/xc-sdk-ios/README.md

 ```

 ### Step 5: Track pages containing a form
-Fo each page which contains a form (e.g. signup, login) do the following instructions based on the framework.
-See step 5.1 and 5.2 for SwiftUI and UIKit versions respecitively.
+For each page that contains a form (e.g. signup, login) do the following instructions based on the framework.
+See steps 5.1 and 5.2 for SwiftUI and UIKit versions respectively.
 In both versions, you must specify the following information:

 * **The Page Name** (a unique name for the page, e.g. `loginPage`, `signupPage`, and `updateProfilePage`)
 * **The Form Name** (a unique name for the form, e.g. `login`, `singup`, and `updateProfile`)